 Since 1915, Partners in Pharmacy has been offering scholarships to pharmacy students pursuing a career in pharmacy.
 This scholarship program has touched hundreds of pharmacy students.

-The Partners in Pharmacy Scholarship will be made on the basis of the following priorities:
+The Partners in Pharmacy Scholarship will be made on the following basis:

-- Leadership Qualities: Potential candidates will be evaluated by the PIP Scholarship Committee on the basis of leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
+- Leadership Qualities: Leadership qualities and accomplishments with a demonstrated interest in independent pharmacy, as well as involvement in extracurricular activities.
 These qualities will be measured by the required supporting documents.

 - Academic Achievement: Scholastic success is a necessary condition for consideration and will be measured using current college transcripts.

 - Demonstrated Interest: Scholarships are awarded to students based on career goals and objectives and established interest in independent pharmacy as a career option.

 - Most recent **official** transcript (May be sent separately)